Abdulsamed Abdullahi

-Abdulsamed Ahmed Abdullahi (Cabdulsamed Cahmed Cabdullaahi; born 19 January 1997) is a professional footballer who plays as a midfielder for Serbian SuperLiga club Novi Pazar.
+Abdulsamed Ahmed Abdullahi (Somali; Cabdisamad Axmad Cabdullaahi, born 19 January 1997) is a professional footballer who plays as a midfielder for Serbian SuperLiga club Novi Pazar.
 Born in Netherlands, he plays and captains the Somalia national team.

 Club career

 Abdullahi signed his first professional contract with FC Den Bosch on 9 August 2019.
 Abdullahi made his professional debut with Jong PSV on 12 August 2019.

 International career

 Born in the Netherlands, Abdullahi is of Somali descent.
 Abdullahi represented the Somalia national football team in a 1–0 2022 FIFA World Cup qualification win over Zimbabwe on 5 September 2019.